twidi/django-extended-choices/README.rst

 As you can see there is only one declaration for all states with, for each state, in order:

 * the pseudo-constant name which can be used (`STATES.ONLINE` replaces the previous `STATE_ONLINE`)
-* the value to use as key in database
+* the value to use as key in database - which could equally be a string
-* the name to be displayed
+* the name to be displayed - and you can wrap the text in `ugettext_lazy()` if you need i18n

 And then, you can use: